Participate in the FIRST Robotics Competition (FRC) Iowa Regional

-- Get in the spirit - Steampunk Costumes are welcome!
+- Get in the spirit - Costumes are welcome!

 Saturday is the perfect day for family participation in FRC.
-Concessions will be open from 12:30 to 4:30 pm on Saturday, March 25th.
+Concessions will be open from 12:30 to 4:30 pm on Saturday.
 Park in the West Dome or South Art parking lots.
 Parking is $5.00/car.
 Don't forget to take a tour of the pits (where the teams work on their robots) during your visit.
-If you can't make it Saturday, the event is open on Thursday from 8:30 am through 6:30 pm and on Friday from 8:00 am through 5:45 pm.
+Safety glasses are available for loan during pit visits.
+If you can't make it Saturday, the event is open on Thursday from 8:30 am through 6:00 pm and on Friday from 8:00 am through 5:45 pm.
 Learn more about the FIRST Robotics Competition Iowa Regional.